hasinhayder/dimgx.net/README.md

 Github, you ask!
 Just go to [https://github.com/hasinhayder/dimgx.net](https://github.com/hasinhayder/dimgx.net) and you will find everything together.

 Liked this app, or this article?
-Don't forget to say hi to [me@hasin.me](me.hasin.me) make my day a little better than yesterday :)
+Don't forget to say hi to [me@hasin.me](me.hasin.me) and make my day a little better than yesterday :)

 Adios.